Yarmouth Coach FAQ

 Friendly games are additional games that are not part of the regular season.
 Regular games are usually on Sundays and Friendly games are added at your discretion as coach, usually on Saturdays.
 Friendly games are a way to gain additional playing experience.

-- Contact Matt and provide him the date, time, age group and gender for the friendly.
+2. Contact the Field Assignor and provide him the date, time, age group and gender for the

-- Matt will get back to you within 1-2 days to confirm the timing, field and refs for friendly.
+3. The Field Assignor will get back to you regarding the field and refs for a weekend friendly.

 For practices: Yarmouth Community Services (YCS) determines the field use on weekdays due to inclement weather.
 You should receive an email from Yarmouth Colts alerting you of field closures.
 Coaches/Team Managers are then responsible for informing your teams.
 If there is thunder and lightning, please remove your players from the field for safety for 30 minutes without any thunder sounds or lightning.
 For more information on weather safety https://www.nfhs.org/articles/guidelines-for-developing-lightning-safety-policies/